In 1967, the reference 105.012 has been replaced with the 145.012.

 Differences between the 105.012 and the 145.012

-As in the previous references, Huguenin Freres and Centrale Boites supplied the cases and they feature the same differences in finishing between cases from both suppliers.
+As in the previous references, Huguenin Freres and Centrale Boites supplied the cases, and they have the same differences in finishing between cases from both suppliers.

 The only difference appears to be the pushers – slightly taller at 5 x 3.5mm, as seen on all Speedmaster Professional models until this day, instead of the previous 5 x 3mm.